JLmiranda/HR-Attrition-SQL-Analysis/README.md

 The dataset includes employee details such as:

 Age, gender, and education field
 Department and job role

-Monthly income, total working years, and years at the company

-Satisfaction ratings (job, environment, work-life balance)

-Whether the employee left the company (Attrition = Yes or No)
+Monthly income, total working years, and years at the company Satisfaction ratings (job, environment, work-life balance) Whether the employee left the company (Attrition = Yes or No)

-My goal was to go beyond simple counts and actually tell a story with the data — finding patterns, ranking job roles, and uncovering the main reasons behind employee attrition.